sfera-labs/exo-sense-rp-arduino/examples/ExoSenseModbusRtu/README.md

 ## Configuration

-Before uploading the sketch, edit the configuration defines contained in the [config.h](config.h) file, together with their documentation.
+Before uploading the sketch, you can modify the default configuration setting the `CFG_MB_*` defines in [config.h](config.h), where you find the relative documentation too.

+All configuration parameters can then be modified via Modbus using the configuration registers listed below.

 ## Modbus registers